 Time

-A dimension type that refers to the Month, Quarter, or Year.
+A dimension type that can refer to the Month, Quarter, or Year.
 Learn more about time dimensions.

 Making Changes to Dimensions

 It's easy to make changes to dimensions.
-You can edit, disable, re-order the layout, and add and map dimensions anytime.
+You can edit, disable, re-order the layout, and add and see mapping of dimensions anytime.

 Edit or disable